 - The 2nd generation Data Warehouses separate the compute and storage layers, relying on the MPP (Multiple Parallel Processing) architecture with multiple nodes processing different queries at the same time.

 - The 3rd generation data warehouses add more computing choices to MPP and offer different pricing models.

 - Serverless data warehouses get their functional building blocks with the help of serverless services, meaning they are fully-managed by third-party vendors.
 The term “serverless” doesn’t imply that there are no servers at all, but rather that a person or a company using the system doesn’t buy or rent any physical or virtual servers.

 - DWs with servers, meaning a person or a company can rent, set up, and manage virtual servers for warehousing.

 While traditional data warehouses are still alive and kicking, especially for storing sensitive data or working with close integrations of related structured data types, they lag behind modern cloud solutions big time.
 The variety of data explodes and on-premises options fail to handle it.
 Apart from the lack of scalability and flexibility offered by modern databases, the traditional ones are costly to implement and maintain.

 Modern cloud solutions, on the other hand, cover the needs of high performance, scalability, and advanced data management and analytics.
 At the moment, cloud-based data warehouse architectures provide the most effective employment of data warehousing resources.

 How to choose cloud data warehouse software: main criteria

-Data storage tends to move to the cloud and we couldn’t bypass reviewing some of the most advanced data warehouses.
+Data storage tends to move to the cloud and we couldn’t bypass reviewing some of the most advanced data warehouses in the big data arena.
 To provide the most relevant information and unbiased opinions, all the data warehouse solutions are going to be compared based on the same criteria.

 Criteria to consider when choosing cloud data warehouse products.